To share a real-life experience or obscure the details? That is the ultimate question many have to face every time they sit down to draft a piece.

 Vulnerability isn’t about acting submissive or weak.
 It allows you to acknowledge the part of you that you are probably afraid of expressing.

 Many people believe that when you become vulnerable, you open yourself to hurt.
-It exposes you to unacceptance and feeling fragile.
-However, being vulnerable allows you to:
+That you expose yourself to rejection and feeling fragile.
+However, being vulnerable enables you to:

 • Connect with others